openmessaging/openmessaging.github.io/docs/benchmarks/kafka.md

 $ ssh -i ~/.ssh/kafka_aws ec2-user@$(terraform output client_ssh_host)
 ```

-<a id="single-client-mode"></a>
-## Running the benchmarks from the client host
+## Running the benchmarks from the client hosts

-> The instructions immediately below are for running the benchmarks from a single host, but you  can also run the benchmarks in [distributed mode](#distributed-mode) (from multiple clients simultaneously).

 Once you've successfully SSHed into the client host, you can run any of the [existing benchmarking workloads](../#benchmarking-workloads) by specifying the YAML file for that workload when running the `benchmark` executable.
 All workloads are in the `workloads` folder.
 Here's an example: